 Over 100 years later, you can strap on a helmet and headlamp and head way below on a surreal walk through the Bellevue Underground Mine.
 The town of Bellevue is located on the western edge of Alberta, just before the Frank Slide site on the Crowsnest Highway- a popular corridor for those headed to B.C.
 You can access the mine by taking a short and scenic drive through town.

-At the mine’s site, you can shop around the small gift shop, and learn about mining machinery and equipment, as well as about the miners themselves.
+At the mine’s site, you can shop in the small gift shop and learn about mining machinery and equipment, as well as about the miners themselves.

-The guided underground tour by a heritage interpreter takes about an hour in which you’ll get a short introduction with instructions before heading into the mine for about 45-minutes where it is a crisp 0-2 degrees Celsius).
+The guided underground tour by a heritage interpreter takes about an hour, during which you’ll get a short introduction with instructions before heading into the mine for about 45 minutes, where it is a crisp 0-2 degrees Celsius.
 The walk and tour take you along a wide and even walkway suitable for strollers and wheelchairs.

-The Bellevue Mine can make for an adventurous yet family-friendly outing that offers some exercise, unique photo opportunities, and chances to learn about one of Alberta’s most influential industries: coal!
+The Bellevue Mine can make for an adventurous yet family-friendly outing, offering some exercise, unique photo opportunities, and chances to learn about one of Alberta’s most influential industries: coal!

 Plan your Trip – Bellevue Underground Mine Tours